Govraskirill/Kafka-with-ai-face-recognise/README.md

 <b>Install and start kafka broker</b>

-For work with kafka you should install kafka broker.
-You can find instruction on official site: https://kafka.apache.org/quickstart
+For work with kafka you should install kafka broker

+1. You can find instruction on official site: https://kafka.apache.org/quickstart
+2. Make direrctory for Kafka installation:
+<pre>sudo mkdir /opt/Kafka
+cd /opt/Kafka</pre>

 <b>Tips for work with kafka broker</b>